Extending Olympic winning streak to 54 games, U.S. women's basketball again shows its dominance

 "Our women's national team program does well because we get full commitment from our best players,'' Staley said.
 "Every Olympics you hear a story about a great player or two or three getting left off this team.
 It is that type of commitment that creates this controversy.''

 Stewart dominated in the quarterfinals.
-In the semis, it was Griner's turn to take a star turn.
+In the semis, it was Brittney Griner's turn to star.

 She took a couple of blows to the head and staged a one-sided physical duel with Serbia's Dragana Stankovic, and finished with a team-high 15 points, 12 rebounds and a blocked shot, as well as a few choice words for Stankovic.